HienNguyen03/react-todo/readme.md

 This is a timer app build on react-redux.
+TDD: Karma, Mocha
+Real-time database on firebase.
 Deployed on heroku with link: http://fierce-meadow-37466.herokuapp.com/